What is Text Classification?

 Some customers requests must sometimes be addressed as a priority.
 If that's the case it can be very interesting to detect them in advance and address them right away.

 Let's say you are looking for companies in the automotive field.
 You could scan websites and only keep those who have the "automotive" label applied.

 You might want to monitor new content from various sources and categorize it accordingly.
 Text classification is the right way to do so.

 Control whether you want to use the model on a GPU.
 Machine learning models run much faster on GPUs.

 Whether multiple labels should be applied to your text, meaning that the model will calculate an independent score for each label.
 Defaults to true.

 A list of labels you want to use to classify your text.
-Optional if you're using Fast GPT-J, Fine-tuned GPT-NeoX 20B, or Dolphin.
+Optional if you're using Fine-tuned LLaMA 2 70B, or Dolphin.